Lightprotocol/example-web-client/README.md

 npm install &&
 npm run dev
 ```

-If a prompt appears asking you to select a `@lightprotocol/hasher.rs` version, select `0.1.1-alpha.1`.

 The app will serve and mount the app at http://localhost:1234 and run the code defined in `page.tsx`.